-After drawing your blood, or taking a saliva sample or surgical tissue if applicable, a sample of your DNA will be kept with Dr. Gleeson indefinitely, and Dr. Gleeson, his associates or successors in these studies will be responsible for deciding how it will be used.
+After drawing your blood, taking a dried blood spot, taking a saliva sample, or surgical tissue if applicable, a sample of your DNA will be kept with Dr. Gleeson indefinitely, and Dr. Gleeson, his associates or successors in these studies will be responsible for deciding how it will be used.
 In addition to Dr. Gleeson, your genetic material can be shared with current and future researchers collaborating on this project.
 The sample will not include your name or any other identifying information, but it will be sent with the name of the condition that we are studying in your family.
 Once identifiers have been removed, we will not ask for your consent for the use or sharing of your specimens in other research.
 Your sample may be used to validate new genetic mutations or to identify additional mutations in new genes involved in the condition in your family.